oscarkremer/predictive-maintenance-web/README.md

-# Mentor
+# Predictive Maintenance Web

-Mentor is a Python library to implement a computational model of the Mentor Didactic Robotic Arm.
+This repository contains a server Mentor is a Python library to implement a computational model of the Mentor Didactic Robotic Arm.
 This model was first published in the work *A Genetic Approach for Trajectory Optimization Applied to a Didactic Robot*.
 The library includes:

 * Direct kinematics based on Denavit-Hartenberg parameters, where variables represented in the cartesian coordinate space are transformed to joint space.
 * Inverse kinematics to encounter joint angles based on position and orientation matrix.